maevsi/maevsi/SECURITY.md

-# maevsi Disclosure Policy
+# vibetype Disclosure Policy

 ## 1 Introduction

-The security of maevsi is a top priority for our team.
+The security of vibetype is a top priority for our team.
 We believe in transparency and collaboration with the community to identify and address potential security vulnerabilities.
-This disclosure policy outlines the procedures for reporting security issues in maevsi and how we handle such reports.
+This disclosure policy outlines the procedures for reporting security issues in vibetype and how we handle such reports.

 ## 2 Reporting a Security Issue

-If you discover a security vulnerability in maevsi, we encourage you to report it to us promptly.
+If you discover a security vulnerability in vibetype, we encourage you to report it to us promptly.
 To report a security issue, please follow these steps:

 Send an email to contact+security@maev.si with the subject line "Security Issue: [Brief Description]."
 Please provide a detailed description of the vulnerability, including the following: